 In other words ,Goods and Service Tax (GST) is levied on the supply of goods and services.
 Goods and Services Tax Law in India is a comprehensive, multi-stage, destination-based tax that is levied on every value addition.
 GST is a single domestic indirect tax law for the entire country.

-Before the Goods and Services Tax could be introduced, the structure of indirect tax levy in India was as follows:
+Services Tax could be introduced, the structure of indirect tax levy in India

 Under the GST regime, the tax is levied at every point of sale.
 In the case of intra-state sales, Central GST and State GST are charged.
 All the inter-state sales are chargeable to the Integrated GST.